nafmatos/wrangle_and_analyze/README.md

 # Wrangle and Analyze Data
 Wrangle and Analyze Data is part of Udacity Data Science Foundations II Nanodegree program (ND111).<br>

-In this project data was gathered from files provided by Udacity, which were downloaded manually and programmatically, and from the Twitter account [WeRateDogs](https://twitter.com/dog_rates) using the [Tweepy API](http://docs.tweepy.org/en/latest/index.html#).
+In this project data was gathered from files provided by Udacity, which were downloaded both manually and programmatically, and from the Twitter account [WeRateDogs](https://twitter.com/dog_rates) using the [Tweepy API](http://docs.tweepy.org/en/latest/index.html#).
 ___
 ## Notebook Application